-I. Core principles All parties will be guided by the core principles of integrity, objectivity and impartiality. i.
+I. Core principles All parties will be guided by the core principles of integrity, objectivity[Advisory Bodies], and impartiality and respect for cultural diversity. i.
 'Integrity' is upholding the highest standards of professional principles, ethics and fairness in the implementation of the Convention. ii.
 'Objectivity' is basing recommendations and decisions on scientific facts and rigorous analysis of the documentation presented to the Committee. iii.
-'Impartiality' is acting in accordance with the Convention, its Operational Guidelines and Rules of Procedure of the World Heritage Committee and the General Assembly of States Parties, and the documents guiding the ethical principles of all respective stakeholders such as the UNESCO Constitution, the Standards of Conduct for International Civil Service, UNESCO Staff Regulations and Rules, ICCROM Staff Regulations and Rules, ICOMOS Ethical Principles, Code of Conduct and Professional Ethics for the Secretariat of IUCN and Terms of reference for the IUCN World Heritage panel; and to benefit the credibility of the World Heritage List and ensure the ethical integrity of their decisions.
-Saudi Arabia proposes to consider the following additional provision: iv.
-Respect for Cultural and Heritage Diversity "Respect for cultural diversity demands acknowledgment of the legitimacy of the cultural values of all parties" [Annex 4/Para 6 of OG] which requires "conscious efforts to avoid imposing mechanistic formulae or standardized procedures in attempting to define or determine authenticity of particular monuments and sites" [Annex 4/Appendix 1/Para 1 of OG] and further requires assessment approaches that may involve "multidisciplinary collaboration and the appropriate utilization of all available expertise and knowledge" in addition to "analytical processes and tools specific to the nature and needs of those cultures" [Annex 4/Appendix 1/Para 2 of OG].
-The Russian Federation proposes to consider the following additional provision: iv.
-Transparency of the evaluation process Transparency of the evaluation process is considering all information regarding a nomination in consultation and constant dialogue with nominating States Parties with the respect of the principle of fair geographical representation involving regional experts familiar with the subject.
-Make public the methodology and existing policies of evaluation of the nominations; the list of panel members and criteria of selection of the field mission experts, the panel members and advisors.
-Egypt proposes to consider the following additional provision: iv.
-Diversity of Expertise views 'Diversity of expertise views' is a recognition that judgments about values attributed to cultural properties may differ from culture to culture, and even within the same culture.
-Experts' recommendations could diverge based on varying professional, geographical and cultural perspectives; and decisions.
+'Impartiality' is acting in accordance with the Convention, its Operational Guidelines and Rules of Procedure of the World Heritage Committee and the General Assembly of States Parties, and the documents guiding the ethical principles of all respective stakeholders such as the UNESCO Constitution, the Standards of Conduct for International Civil Service, UNESCO Staff Regulations and Rules, ICCROM Staff Regulations and Rules, ICOMOS Ethical Principles, Code of Conduct and Professional Ethics for the Secretariat of IUCN and Terms of reference for the IUCN World Heritage panel; and to benefit the credibility of the World Heritage List and ensure the ethical integrity of their decisions. [new point iv to be finalized and verified with Saudi Arabia, Egypt and the Advisory Bodies] [Saudi Arabia] iv.
+Respect for cultural diversity demands acknowledgment of the legitimacy of the cultural values of all parties which requires conscious efforts to avoid imposing mechanistic formulae or standardized procedures in attempting to define or determine authenticity of particular monuments and sites and further requires assessment approaches that may involve multidisciplinary collaboration and the appropriate utilization of all available expertise and knowledge in addition to analytical processes and tools specific to the nature and needs of those cultures.